Clackamas + Broomfield are Now Open - Offering TMS Therapy, Spravato & Med Management

 FDA-Approved Depression Treatment

-TMS is a technological breakthrough in depression treatment.
-It utilizes MRI strength magnetic pulses to stimulate areas of the brain that are underactive in patients with depression.
+TMS is a breakthrough depression treatment.
+It uses MRI strength magnetic pulses to stimulate areas of the brain that are under active in patients with depression.

 Covered by Insurance